-Moon (Chandra) in Vedic Astrology: The Mind and Emotions
+Moon (Chandra) in Vedic Astrology: The Mind Behind Everything You Feel

-The Moon, known as Chandra in Sanskrit, is the queen of the Navagrahas and the most personally significant planet in Vedic astrology.
-While Western astrology emphasizes the Sun sign, Jyotish places the Moon at the center of chart analysis — your Moon sign (Rashi) defines your emotional nature, mental patterns, and how you experience life on a day-to-day basis.
-Chandra is a natural benefic, radiating cool, nurturing, receptive energy.
-It governs the mind (Manas), emotions, memory, imagination, mother, fertility, and the body's fluid systems.
-The Moon's condition in a birth chart reveals the native's emotional resilience, capacity for empathy, relationship with the mother, and ability to connect with the public.
-The Moon rules Cancer (Karka), reaches its highest expression exalted in Taurus, and faces its greatest challenges debilitated in Scorpio.
-Its Vimshottari Mahadasha lasts 10 years — a decade that profoundly shapes the native's emotional landscape, domestic life, and mental wellbeing.
-The Moon's phase at birth (Shukla or Krishna Paksha) and its waxing or waning state significantly influence its strength and results in the chart.
+If you only look at one planet in your Vedic chart, make it the Moon.
+Known as Chandra in Sanskrit, the Moon is the queen of the Navagrahas and arguably the most personally revealing planet in Jyotish.
+While Western astrology puts the Sun sign at center stage, Vedic astrology gives that role to the Moon.
+Your Moon sign defines your emotional patterns, your mental habits, and how you actually experience life day to day.
+Chandra radiates cool, nurturing, receptive energy.
+It governs your mind, emotions, memory, imagination, your relationship with your mother, and even your body's fluid systems.
+Looking at the Moon's condition in a chart tells you everything about emotional resilience, capacity for empathy, and how someone connects with the people around them.
+The Moon rules Cancer, shines brightest when exalted in Taurus, and faces its hardest tests debilitated in Scorpio.
+Its Vimshottari Mahadasha lasts 10 years, a full decade that shapes your emotional landscape, your home life, and your mental wellbeing in ways you will feel deeply.
+And here is something many people overlook: the Moon's phase at birth, whether waxing or waning, significantly changes how strong it is in your chart.

 Moon (Chandra)